AN: Hi, I corrected the where I got the names Owen and Orion. Thanks for pointing this out to me.

 The first year Ravenclaw's had stuck up a tentative friendship the groundskeeper of Hogwarts, Hagrid.
 Owen had known the gentle half-giant since he had started his training with six and Hagrid had invited them to his hut in the first week after they had started Hogwarts.
 At first it had only been Owen and Terry but after the former had found out about Nathan the triplets and than the girls had joined in the now nearly weekly visits to the hut on the grounds of the school.

 'Never thought Dumbledore would do such thing.'
 Hagrid told them when Alan, Neville, Owen and Nathan visited him after the term had started in the New Year.
-He was deeply shocked about the recent revelations about the man he had deeply admired for years, especially after Orion had confirmed that everything was the truth.
+He was deeply shocked about the recent revelations about the man he had deeply admired for years, especially after Owen had confirmed that everything was the truth.
 'Kept me here after I was expelled, yeh know?
 My da was dead and I had nowhere to go.' he told them.
 'Poor little Harry.
 Thought he was a good man; Dumbledore.'
 Owen and Nathan shared a look and Neville patted the big man gently on the shoulder.

 'Don't beat yourself up, Hagrid.
 You can't look into people's minds and you admired the headmaster.'
 He tried to placate Hagrid.